Paschal-lee/Exploratory-Data-Analysis-on-Retail-Sales/README.md

 ## Gender distribution can highlight the dominant demographic group.
 Age distribution shows the primary age range of customers.
 Product Categories:
 The bar chart of sales per category helps identify the most and least popular product categories.
 Customer Behavior:
 The "Quantity Trends" and "Price per Unit Trends" charts show how purchasing habits and pricing influence sales.

+## Summary of Retail Sales Analysis:
+The analysis reveals positive yearly and quarterly growth in sales, with evident monthly fluctuations indicating seasonality.
+High-performing product categories significantly drive revenue, while demographic data highlights a dominant customer age group.
+Price and quantity trends suggest opportunities for optimizing promotional and pricing strategies.

+## Key Recommendations:
+Focus on high-revenue product categories for marketing and inventory planning.
+Implement targeted campaigns for the dominant age group while exploring new customer segments.
+Develop seasonal promotional strategies to leverage peak sales periods.
+Optimize pricing strategies based on historical trends to balance revenue and customer retention.